 Steve received his Bachelor’s degree from Michigan State University, Master’s degrees from the Johns Hopkins University (MLA) and the American University (MS), and completed his doctoral studies at the University of Maryland at Baltimore.

 Steve is a long distance runner, likes to cook, eats chocolate every day, and is a volunteer for the American Red Cross.
 Steve and his wife Lori Joy have three daughters, three granddaughters, and one grandson.

 Wayne and his wife Linda live in Glen Burnie and are now empty nesters.
-Wayne is running as a Maryland State Delegate in 2010 (www.smith-4-32.com).
-In addition, he is a professional maker of warship models based on the US Navy’s recognition models of WWII.
-Visit http://alnavco.com/c_history.htm to view a list of models that Wayne has made.
+Wayne is active in local government and ran for Maryland State Delegate in 2006 and 2010.
+He is also a professional maker of warship models based on the US Navy’s recognition models of WWII.
+Visit http://alnavco.com/c_history.htmto view a list of models that Wayne has made.